Hip Replacement Surgeon in Fargo, ND

-Schedule an orthopedic evaluation with Dr. Todd Sekundiak at (701) 417-6000 or schedule your appointment online to find out if hip replacement surgery is your best treatment option.
+Dr. Todd Sekundiak is a highly trained orthopedic surgeon with extensive experience performing hip replacement surgery.
+Schedule an orthopedic evaluation at our office in Fargo, ND by calling (701) 417-6000 or schedule your appointment online to find out if hip replacement surgery is your best treatment option.

 Surgical Approach Matters